 Whether you plan to stop eating sugar, run a marathon or save money, how many times have you made New Year’s resolutions and found that a couple of days, weeks or months later your good intentions are impossible to keep?

-You certainly won’t be alone, but in 2018 rather than setting resolutions that don’t make you happy or quickly start to feel unachievable, why not create a ‘wish list’ of experiences or things you’d like to do.
+You certainly won’t be alone, but rather than setting resolutions that don’t make you happy or quickly start to feel unachievable, why not create a ‘wish list’ of experiences or things you’d like to do.

 Here’s our handy guide on making New Year’s resolutions you can actually want to keep and how to set yourself achievable goals.
 It will be more fun – we promise you!